 A special thank you to those who have donated to the AOPA Foundation in support of the Flight Training Scholarship Program.
-Because of you, we are able to support passionate aviators of all ages who serve as lifelong ambassadors for general aviation.
+Because of you, we can support passionate aviators who serve as lifelong ambassadors for general aviation.

 Scholarship applicants must meet all of the following criteria: